cass-kul/cass-kul.github.io/_exercises/performance.md

 ## Loop unrolling

 In a similar vein, very short loops may suffer from a lot of overhead due to the conditional branch that performs the loop.
-*Sometimes* decreasing the actual amount of instructions may be beneficial since it results in less jumps or conditional branches and can be beneficial for the pipeline.
+*Sometimes* decreasing the actual amount of instructions may be beneficial since it results in fewer jumps or conditional branches and can be beneficial for the pipeline.
 As you may guess, this optimization method also has the great potential of actually performing worse due to the microarchitecture!

 <table>
 <tr>